awsdocs/aws-greengrass-developer-guide/doc_source/device-auth.md

 All devices require an entry in the AWS IoT Core registry and an activated X\.509 certificate with an attached AWS IoT policy\.
 Devices fall into two categories:
 + **Greengrass cores**\.
 Greengrass core devices use certificates and AWS IoT policies to connect to AWS IoT Core\.
 The certificates and policies also allow AWS IoT Greengrass to deploy configuration information, Lambda functions, connectors, and managed subscriptions to core devices\.
 + **Devices connected to a Greengrass core**\.
 These connected devices \(also called *Greengrass devices*\) use certificates and policies to connect to AWS IoT Core and the AWS IoT Greengrass service\.
 This allows devices to use the AWS IoT Greengrass Discovery Service to find and connect to a core device\.
 A Greengrass device uses the same certificate to connect to the AWS IoT Core device gateway and core device\.
 Devices also use discovery information for mutual authentication with the core device\.
-For more information, see [Device Connection Workflow](gg-sec.md#gg-sec-connection) and [Manage Device Authentication with the Greengrass Core](security-best-practices.md#manage-device-authentication-with-core)\.
+For more information, see [Device connection workflow](gg-sec.md#gg-sec-connection) and [Manage device authentication with the Greengrass core](security-best-practices.md#manage-device-authentication-with-core)\.

-## X\.509 Certificates<a name="x509-certificates"></a>
+## X\.509 certificates<a name="x509-certificates"></a>

 Communication between core and connected devices and between devices and AWS IoT Core or AWS IoT Greengrass must be authenticated\.
 This mutual authentication is based on registered X\.509 device certificates and cryptographic keys\.